abenitez69/wxBasic/examples/SlideShow/README.md

 The options are:

-* Image folder path or URL.
+* Image folder local path or URL.
 * Transparent or colored text background.
 * Font type and size.
 * Font and border/background color.
+* Text margins relative to the screen edge.
+* How long each photo remains on screen